DETERMINISTIC6G/deterministic6g_data/README.md

 # Deterministic6G Measurement Data

-This repository contains measurement data used by the [DetCom simulator framework](https://github.com/DETERMINISTIC6G/deterministic6g)
+This repository contains measurement data used by the [DetCom simulator framework](https://github.com/DETERMINISTIC6G/deterministic6g).
-Additionally it contains python scripts to convert the data into a format that can be used by the simulator.
+Additionally it contains Python scripts to convert the data into a format that can be used by the simulator.

 ## Datsets
 More information about the datasets can be found in the corresponding README.md files in the subdirectories: